Titans of HFES Symposium

 HFES Titan: Tonya L. Smith-Jackson; Presentation: From Isolation to Innovation to Inclusion: My Human Factors Journey from 1994 to 2021

-Tonya L. Smith-Jackson
+Tonya Smith-Jackson

-Senior Vice Provost for Academic Affairs
+Provost and Executive Vice Chancellor for Academic Affairs

 North Carolina Agricultural and Technical State University